 Facts and estimates on the extent of irregular migration in Norway, both entry and residence, are limited.
 However, the problem exists, particularly in the major cities with a relatively large population of immigrants and less social transparency than in towns and smaller communities.
-Two reports on the number and circumstances of irregular migrants in 2006 were published in 2008, as mentioned in the Sopemi-report for Norway, 2007-2008.15 UDI is in the process of preparing estimates for the period 2005 to 2009, based on the method that Statistics Norway developed.
+Two reports on the number and circumstances of irregular migrants in 2006 were published in 2008, as mentioned in the Sopemi-report for Norway, 2007-2008.
+UDI is in the process of preparing estimates for the period 2005 to 2009, based on the method that Statistics Norway developed.

 Approximately 90 per cent of the applications for asylum are registered at a police station inside the country and not at the border.
 This is partly a consequence of the procedures followed by the border police and customs officers.
 Currently five to ten per cent of the asylum seekers in Norway present identity documents when initially registering their application.
-However, for a significantly larger proportion of the applicants some documentation or indication of correct identity, sufficient to regard the stated identity as established adequately for granting a permit, provided the other conditions are satisfied, will be supplied during the processing of the applicants.
+However, for a significantly larger proportion of the applicants some documentation or indication of correct identity, sufficient to regard the stated identity as established adequately for granting a permit, provided the other conditions are satisfied, will be supplied during the processing of the application.
+The extent to which this happens depends on the country of origin of the applicants.